 Naturally, I’m interested in legal aspects of the Revolution.
-I’m especially interested in Louis XVI’s trial, his defence, sentence & execution and, of course, his three lawyers.
+I’m especially interested in Louis XVI’s trial, his defence, his sentence & execution and, of course, his three lawyers.
+Who were they?
 Who were these guys, these three defence lawyers, ces trois avocats francais?
 We rarely, if ever, hear about them.

 Guilliaume Malesherbes, an elderly & experienced attorney, a retired jurist & former minister, asked permission from the President of the Convention to serve as defence counsel for the King.

 Many people judged it to be dangerous at the time to offer to act for Louis, to help save his life.
 Malesherbes offered to join the team of lawyers.

 I am far from supposing that so important a person as yourself should concern yourself with me, but I was twice called to the [royal] council of him who was my master at a time when that position was universally aspired to.
 I owe him the same service when it is an office that many people judge to be dangerous.
 Schama 655 Malasherbes acknowledged that offering his services to Louis may put him in danger.

 As a result of advocating for Louis XVI, Malesherbes was arrested in December 1793 & condemned to death as a counterrevolutionary by the Revolutionary Tribunal & guillotined with his daughter & grandchildren.